inducer/loopy/doc/ref_kernel.rst

 - scalar, integer temporary variables that are written by statements with iteration domains controlled by a parent domain.

-For each tuple of parameter values, the set of iname tuples must be finite.
+For each tuple of concrete parameter values, the set of iname tuples must be finite.
 Each iname is defined by exactly one domain.

 For a tuple of inames, the domain forest defines an iteration domain